-(c) Each price list shall set forth all brands, types, packages, and containers of beer ((or wine)) offered for sale by such ((licensed brewery or winery)) supplier.
+(c) Each price list shall set forth all brands, types, packages, and containers of beer or wine offered for sale by such ((licensed brewery or winery)) supplier.

-(d) Prices of a domestic brewery, microbrewery, ((domestic winery,)) or certificate of approval holder for beer shall be uniform prices to all distributors or retailers on a statewide basis less bona fide allowances for freight differentials.
-Quantity discounts of suppliers' prices for beer are prohibited.
-No price shall be below the supplier's acquisition((\neq)) or production cost.
+(d) Prices of a domestic brewery, microbrewery, domestic winery, or certificate of approval holder for beer and/or wine shall be uniform prices to all distributors or retailers on a statewide basis less bona fide allowances for freight differentials.
+Quantity discounts of suppliers' prices for beer and/or wine are prohibited.
+No price shall be below the supplier's acquisition((/)) or production cost.

-(e) A domestic brewery, microbrewery, ((domestic winery,)) certificate of approval holder, ((beer or wine)) importer, or ((beer or wine)) distributor acting as a supplier to another distributor must file ((a distributor appointment)) with the board a list of all distributor licensees of the board to which it sells or offers to sell beer.
+(e) A domestic brewery, microbrewery, domestic winery, certificate of approval holder, beer or wine importer, or ((beer or wine)) distributor acting as a supplier to another distributor must file ((a distributor appointment)) with the board a list of all distributor licensees of the board to which it sells or offers to sell beer.

-(f) No domestic brewery, microbrewery, ((domestic winery,)) or certificate of approval holder may sell or offer to sell any package or container of beer ((or wine)) to any distributor at a price differing from the price list for such package or container as shown in the price list of the domestic brewery, microbrewery, ((domestic winery,)) or certificate of approval holder and then in effect, according to rules adopted by the board.
+(f) No domestic brewery, microbrewery, domestic winery, or certificate of approval holder may sell or offer to sell any package or container of beer or wine to any distributor at a price differing from the price list for such package or container as shown in the price list of the domestic brewery, microbrewery, domestic winery, or certificate of approval holder and then in effect, according to rules adopted by the board.

-(3) In selling wine to another retailer, to the extent consistent with the purposes of this act, a grocery store licensee with a reseller endorsement shall comply with all provisions of and regulations under this title applicable to wholesale distributors selling wine to retailers.
+(3) In selling beer and/or wine to another retailer, to the extent consistent with the purposes of this act, a grocery store licensee with a reseller endorsement shall comply with all provisions of and regulations under this title applicable to wholesale distributors selling beer and/or wine to retailers.

-(4) With respect to any alleged violation of this title by sale of wine at a discounted price, all defenses under applicable trade regulation laws shall be available including, without limitation, good faith meeting of a competitor's lawful price and absence of harm to competition.
+(4) With respect to any alleged violation of this title by sale of beer and/or wine at a discounted price, all defenses under applicable trade regulation laws shall be available including, without limitation, good faith meeting of a competitor's lawful price and absence of harm to competition.